Shadou1/shortcuts-for-sites/README.md

 https://youtu.be/9MR6KKRwTP0

+## How it works

+Extension loads [content script](/content-scripts/init.js) into sites that it has shortcuts for (defined in [manifest.json](manifest.json)).
+Content script listens for [keydown](/content-scripts/init.js#L88) events and executes corresponding [shortcut](shortcuts/) events.
+Shortcut events define what should happen when the user presses the shortcut's key.
+These events do a wide range of things, focusing and clicking elements, going to next/previous elements, opening menus (settings menus), navigating to different site sections, controlling video players, and other.
+Sometimes there are functionality besides shourtcut events for the site, like scrolling a page when an element is focused.

+> __Note__
+>
+> Because sites can update their structure, be it html or javascript, shortcuts might break or stop working.
+If they did break, it means that I haven't updated the extension yet.
+Submit a new issue if shortcuts have been broken for some time.

 ## Issues

 - Focus outline won't render on some pages if the user hasn't pressed <kbd>Tab</kbd> at least once while on a page.
 - On Twitch, <kbd>d</kbd> shortcut to scroll to stream description will work incorrectly the first time.
+- On Youtube, going to channel videos/playlists from */watch* will sometimes play channel's autoplay video in background.

 ## Full list of available shortcuts